Here, we’ll look at essays about climate change’s causes, effects, and impacts that you can use in your next essay.

 Wolchover discusses the very real possibility that climate change could eliminate the way we currently know the sky—and the implications that could have on weather, the atmosphere, and the biodiversity of the Earth.
 In an essay on how the landscape as we know it could change, it’s important to reflect on important parts of life that we take for granted—such as glancing at the blue and white sky above—could be swept out from under us if we fail to take action to reverse climate change.

 Melting glaciers and rising sea levels mean that beloved coastlines could disappear.
 It’s also possible that the sky could change, with clouds as we currently know them disappearing from our horizons.
 When writing an essay on how climate change could affect the way the Earth looks, be sure to use descriptive language, helping readers to fully picture how the world outside their front door could change if global warming continues on its predicted path.
+You might also be interested in these articles about climate change for students.

 4. Global Warming And Extreme Weather: What To Expect In Coming Years